-But God has appointed a day, in which he will judge the How can this be?
-Has God changed his mind? world.
+But God has appointed a day, in which he will judge the world.
+How can this be?
+Has God changed his mind?
 Has he concluded that his decision in the trial of the first man and the general sentence were unjust, too severe, that he now concludes to judge the world individually?
 No; were such the case, we should have no better guarantee of a just decision in the future trial than in the past.
 It is not that God considers his decision in the first judgment unjust, but that he has provided a redemption from the penalty of the first judgment, in order that he may grant another judgment (trial) under more favorable conditions to the entire race-all having then had experience with sin and its results.
-God has not changed one iota from his original purpose. which he formed before the world began.
+God has not changed one iota from his original purpose, which he formed before the world began.
 He distinctly informs us that he changes not, and that he will by no means clear the guilty.
 He will exact the full penalty which he justly pronounced.
-And that full penalty has been paid by the Redeemer or substitute whom God himself provided-Jesus Christ, who, "by the grace [favor] of God, tasted death for every man."
-Our Lord having bought Adam and his race, with his own life, can now legally, justly, give a new offer of life to them all.
-And this offer to all is called the NewCovenant, sealed, ratified or made operative by his death. -Rom.
-14:9; John 5:22; Heb.
-10:16, 29; 13:20, 21.
-We are further informed that when God gives the world this second trial, it will be under Christ as Judge, whom Jehovah will thus honor because of his obedience even unto death for our redemption.
-God has highly exalted him, even to the divine nature, that he may be a Prince and a Savior (Acts 5:3I), that he may be able to recover from death and grant judgment to all whom he purchased with his own precious blood.
+And that full penalty has been provided by the Redeemer or substitute whom God himself provided-Jesus Christ, who, "by the grace [favor] of God, tasted death for every man."
+Our Lord having provided a ransom for Adam's race, with his own life, can justly give a new offer of life to them all.
+This offer to the Church is under the Covenant of sacrifice (Psa.
+50:5; Rom.
+12:1): to the world it will be under the New Covenant.
+Rom.
+14:9; Heb.
+10:16; Jer.
+31:31

+We are further informed that when God gives the world this individual trial, it will be under Christ as Judge, whom Jehovah will thus honor because of his obedience even unto death for our redemption.
+God has highly exalted him, even to the divine nature, that he may be a Prince and a Savior (Acts 5:31), that he may be able to recover from death and grant judgment to all whom he purchased with his own precious blood.
 God has committed all judgment unto the Son, and has given him all power in heaven and in earth.
+John 5:22

-It is, then, the highly exalted, glorified Christ, who so loved the world as to give his life as its ransom-price, who is to be the Judge of the world in its promised second trial.
+It is, then, the highly exalted, glorified Christ, who so loved the world as to give his life as its ransom-price, who is to be the Judge of the world in its promised future trial.
 And it is Jehovah himself who has appointed him to that office, for that very purpose.
 Since such are the plain declarations of the Scriptures, there is nothing to dread, but on the contrary there is great cause for rejoicing on the part of all, in looking forward to the Judgment Day.
-The character of the Judge is a sufficient guarantee that the judgment will be just and merciful, and with due consideration for the infirmities of all, until they are brought back to the original perfection lost in Eden.
+The character of the Judge is a sufficient guarantee that the judgment will be just and merciful, and with due consideration for the infirmities of all, until the willing and obedient are brought back to the original perfection lost in Eden.